Spike Lee: Awards and honors

 In 1983, Lee won the Student Academy Award for his film Joe's Bed-Stuy Barbershop: We Cut Heads.
-He won awards at the Black Reel Awards for Love and Basketball, the Black Movie Awards for Inside Man, and the Berlin International Film Festival for Get on the Bus.
-He won BAFTA Award for Best Adapted Screenplay for BlacKkKlansman.
+He won several awards at the Black Reel Awards: Outstanding Director, TV Movie for Mike Tyson: Undisputed Truth, Outstanding Television Documentary for If God is Willing and Da Creek Don't Rise, and Outstanding Film Director for Inside Man (2006).
+He also won at the Black Movie Awards for Inside Man, and the Berlin International Film Festival for Get on the Bus.
+He won a BAFTA Award for Best Adapted Screenplay for BlacKkKlansman (2018), which also received nominations for Director and Best Film.

+In 2007, he won two Emmy Awards, Outstanding Directing For Nonfiction Programming and Exceptional Merit In Nonfiction Filmmaking for When The Levees Broke: A Requiem In Four Acts.
+He was previously nominated in 1988 for Outstanding Non-Fiction Special for 4 Little Girls, and later nominated in 2021 for Outstanding Variety Special (Pre-Recorded) and Outstanding Directing For A Variety Special for David Byrne's American Utopia.

 Lee was nominated for Academy Awards for Best Original Screenplay for Do the Right Thing and Best Documentary for 4 Little Girls, but did not win either award.
-In 2015, at the age of 58, Lee became the youngest person ever to receive an Honorary Academy Award.
+In 2015, at the age of 58, Lee became the youngest person ever to receive an Academy Honorary Award.
 Lee received the award as "a champion of independent film and an inspiration to young filmmakers".
 Frequent collaborators Denzel Washington, Samuel L. Jackson, and Wesley Snipes presented Lee with the award at a private ceremony at the Governors Awards.
 In 2019, Lee's film BlacKkKlansman went on to receive six Academy Award nominations.
-Lee himself was nominated for three; Best Picture, Best Director, and Best Adapted Screenplay.
-He went on to win the Best Adapted Screenplay, his first Academy Award.
+Lee himself was nominated for three: Best Picture, Best Director, and Best Adapted Screenplay.
+He went on to win the Best Adapted Screenplay, his first competitive Academy Award.